woof-software/compound-docs-aggregator/HOWTO.md

 1. Read previously indexed users from the local database
 2. Compute current **Compound v2** owes for those users on each configured v2 network
 3. Produce `owes-v2.json` in the repository root
+4. Optionally produce a large detailed file `owes-detailed-v2.json` (stored in the artifacts repo)

 > Note on v2 accrual (“heal”): this project does **not** rely on a state-changing “heal” flow to force accrual.
 > The snapshot is derived from **current on-chain state** available via `eth_call`.